opendocsg/slw-judgments-backfill/2014_SGHC_245/report.md

 to be a representation of a material fact.
 It is trite law that to constitute a representation, a

-statement must relate to a matter of fact (see _Bestland Development Pte Ltd v Thasin Development Pte Ltd_ [1991] SGHC 27).
+statement must relate to a matter of fact (see _Bestland Development Pte Ltd v Thasin Development Pte Ltd_ <span class="citation">[1991] SGHC 27</span>).
 Furthermore, since the representation made in Meaning A is too vague, it is not possible for Mr Huang to prove that the Bank intended Meaning A to be understood in a sense which it knew to be false.
 Put another way, it is clear that Mr Huang failed to prove that the representation made in the form of Meaning A was false.

 87     Mr Kumar’s second point was the alleged pressure that was placed on Mr Huang to give a personal guarantee made no sense if such pressure was intended to coerce him into giving a personal guarantee that was not going to be enforced.
 I completely agree with Mr Kumar’s rhetorical question: [note: 32]